sevkel/PhonoKit/README.md

 which will execute the code and write the results to your given data path.

+## Output

+* Density of states (DOS)
+* Thermal conductivity (Kappa)
+* Transmission spectrum
+* Transmission probability matrices -> for eigenchannel analysis
+* Transmission + DOS for plotting convenience

+## Example

+* Run the example .json with the above command and receive the output.
+Take care to adjust atleast the path in your .json file.

+### Installation

+Just fork the repository as this is a stand-alone project.

 ### References
 * "Highly efficient schemes for the calculation of bulk and surface Green functions", M P Lopez Sancho etal 1985 J.Phys.F:Met.Phys.
 15 851\